marsranger24/ainstein_product_docs/docs/introduction/ainstein-customer-portal.md

 hidden: false
 metadata:
   robots: index
-next:
-  description: |-

-    - Go to **WHY RADAR?** if you’re new to radar sensing
-    - Go to **PRODUCTS → your device → Quick Start** if you’re integrating today
 ---
 Welcome to the Ainstein Customer Portal.
 This site is the single source of truth for:

 - Product documentation and technical user manuals
 - Firmware and software tools
 - CAD (2D/3D) resources